idk-who/Breast-Cancer-Detection/README.md

 # Implementation
 The project implementation involves the following steps:

-1. Data Preprocessing: The dataset is preprocessed to handle missing values, categorical variables (if any), and scaling the features using the selected scaling techniques (Standard Scaler and Min-Max Scaler).
+1. Data Preprocessing: The dataset is preprocessed to handle missing values, categorical variables and scaling the features using the selected scaling techniques (Standard Scaler and Min-Max Scaler).

 2. Model Training: The preprocessed data is split into training and testing sets.
 Each machine learning algorithm is trained on the training set using the scaled features.
-The model hyperparameters are optimized using suitable techniques such as cross-validation or grid search.

 3. Model Evaluation: After training, each model is evaluated on the testing set.
 The evaluation metrics used include accuracy, precision, recall, and F1-score.
 The performance of each algorithm is compared across the different scaling techniques.

-4. Results and Discussion: The obtained results are analyzed, and insights regarding the performance of each model and scaling technique are discussed.
+4. Results and Discussion: The obtained results are analyzed, and the performance of each model and scaling technique are discussed.
 The potential areas for improvement are also highlighted.

 # Results
 The accuracy results obtained for each combination of the machine learning algorithms and scaling techniques are as follows: